 Eddyville is a very small city located in the state of Kentucky.
 With a population of 2,577 people and three constituent neighborhoods, Eddyville is the 159th largest community in Kentucky.

-Unlike some cities, Eddyville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Eddyville are a mix of both white- and blue-collar jobs.
+Eddyville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Eddyville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Eddyville who work in law enforcement and fire fighting (15.06%), office and administrative support (14.29%), and food service (7.85%).
+There are especially a lot of people living in Eddyville who work in law enforcement and fire fighting (12.91%), maintenance occupations (11.34%), and office and administrative support (11.18%).

-The per capita income in Eddyville in 2010 was $18,314, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,256 for a family of four.
+The per capita income in Eddyville in 2010 was $16,082, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $64,328 for a family of four.
 However, Eddyville contains both very wealthy and poor people as well.

 Eddyville is a somewhat ethnically-diverse city.
 The people who call Eddyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eddyville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Eddyville include English, German, Scots-Irish, and Italian.
+Important ancestries of people in Eddyville include German, English, Scots-Irish, and Scottish.